zzmcdc/CRNN.tf2/README.md

 This is a re-implementation of [CRNN](http://arxiv.org/abs/1507.05717) network, build by tensorflow 2.
 This repository allows you to understand how to build an end-to-end text recognition network in a simple way.
 By the way, Here is official [repo](https://github.com/bgshih/crnn).

-**I am building a [EAST network for scene text detection by tensorflow 2](https://github.com/FLming/EAST.tf2), if you are interested, welcome to build together**

 ## Abstract

 ### Requirements